 Hops are always used but with varying quantities.
 Most heimabryggs are mildly hopped but according to Historical Brewing Techniques some examples can be very bitter.
 Often juniper branches taste more than hops.
 Sometimes sticks of alder flavor the brew as well and I’ll tell more about that below.
 The beer is typically fermented with a local kveik.

 So, the ingredient list is simple.
-It’s the process that makes this beer complex and unusual in flavor.
+It’s the process that makes this beer complex and unusual.

 Long Browning Boil